Content Warning: The following article contains discussion of death and suicide.

 University Counseling Services are available at 609-258-3141, and the Suicide Prevention Lifeline is available 24/7 at 988.
 A Crisis Text Line is also available in the United States; text HOME to 741741.
 Students can contact residential college staff and the Office of Religious Life for other support and resources.
 For employees, Carebridge counseling services are available 24/7 by calling (800) 437-0911.

-Elaine Huang is a head Data editor for the ‘Prince.’
+Sonia Cherian is a News contributor for the ‘Prince.’

 Abby Leibowitz is a staff News writer for the ‘Prince.’